To the Inhabitants of America: Background

-Benedict Arnold entered the American Revolution as a patriot fighting for American independence.
+Benedict Arnold entered the American Revolution as a Patriot fighting for American independence.
 Arnold had many successful campaigns, and was considered by many to be the best general and most accomplished leader in the Continental Army.
-In September 1777 he led a division of the army commanded by Horatio Gates against British General John Burgoyne at the Battle of Freeman's Farm.
+In September 1777, he led a division of the army commanded by Major General Horatio Gates against British Lieutenant General John Burgoyne at the Battle of Freeman's Farm.
 Following that battle, disagreements between Arnold and Gates boiled over, for reasons including Gates' failure to credit Arnold for his role in the battle, and Gates removed Arnold from command.
 In the Battle of Bemis Heights in early October, Arnold, against Gates' orders, took to the battlefield, where he played a key role in rallying the troops to attack the British position.
-In 1778 the American rebels formed an alliance with France, which Arnold was very much opposed to (as demonstrated by the letter).
-Arnold also made enemies everywhere he went, including politically well-connected military officers and members of the Continental Congress.
+In 1778, the American rebels formed an alliance with France, which Arnold was very much opposed to (as demonstrated by the letter).
+Arnold also made enemies everywhere he went, including politically well-connected military officers and members of the Second Continental Congress.
 Charges and countercharges between Arnold and his enemies led to multiple courts martial and investigations of Arnold's financial management of his various commands.
-These actions, and the influence of his second wife, Peggy Shippen, the daughter of a wealthy Philadelphia Loyalist, led Arnold to begin negotiations to change sides with British Major John André in 1779.
+These actions, and the influence of his second wife, Peggy Shippen, the daughter of a wealthy Philadelphia Loyalist, led Arnold to begin negotiations in 1779.
+On the British side, his handler was Major John André.

 In July 1780, Arnold sought and obtained command of the fort at West Point.
-Arnold offered to hand the fort over to the British for £20,300 and a Brigadier's commission.
+Arnold then offered to hand the fort over to the British for £20,000 and a brigadier general's commission.
 Arnold's plot was exposed in September 1780 when Major André was captured by American troops while carrying incriminating documents.
-Arnold fled to New York City when he learned of André's capture; on October 2, 1780 at Tappan, New York, the thirty-year-old André was hanged as a British spy.
+Arnold fled to New York when he learned of André's capture; on October 2, 1780 at Tappan, the thirty-year-old André was hanged as a British spy.